qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ```
 ------------------

-It is easy to undestand the conceptual implementation in python.
+It is easy to understand the conceptual implementation in python.
 It is important to note steps:
 ### (a,b)

 ------------------

 #### (a)
 Part a is probably the most interesting part of this algorithm from my perspective.
 After a brief chat with Dr. Hoyer I realized this aspect of the algorithm is a field of research in itself.
-The creation of qubits from a table of unique integers is an intersting question.
+The creation of qubits from a table of unique integers is an interesting question.
 An even more interesting question is if we create a function to map values onto integers and must ponder how to create a state of qubits to capture this classical data.

-For now, the more prevelant question is what sort of intializiation we can use to verify the integrity and effeciency of this algorithm.
-My most immediate thought is entangle all the qubits and set them as unique basis.
-The classical value of the integer is not represented here, only the index of the integer is caputred at a quantum level on the table assuming an input dataytpe of BigEndian.
-If the goal is to test the algorithm's probablistic integrity this plan of action will suffice.
+For now, the more prevalent question is what sort of initialization we can use to verify the integrity and efficiency of this algorithm.
+My most immediate thought is to entangle all the qubits and superimpose them The classical value of the integer is not represented here, only the index of the integer is captured at a quantum level on the table assuming an input datatype of BigEndian.
+If the goal is to test the algorithm's probabilistic integrity this plan of action will suffice.

-The register can be intiated as follows:
+The register can be initiated as follows:

 ![latex_imp](/assets/images//latex_information.JPG)

-Obviously this is unachievable on current quantum comptuer architecutre.
-We onlyhave a qubit, the above example implies we have harness the tritbit and so on till n bit.
-In reality we will register all qubits as unique binary strings which will equate to their uique basis states, qubits.
+Obviously this is unachievable on current quantum computer architecture.
+We only have a qubit, the above example implies we have harnessed the tritbit and so on till n bit.
+In reality we will register all qubits as unique binary strings which will equate to their qubits.

 Luckily PrepareUniformSuperposition() in Q# does this for us easily.
 I have implemented it as follows: